celassad/ProjetTS/README.md

 ### Prerequisites

 You need to download the ECG signals and a simple version the assistant.
-On a Linux or MacOs distribution, open a terminal and clone the git repo with the following command :
+On a Linux or macOS distribution, open a terminal and clone the git repo with the following command :

 ```
 git clone https://gitlab.com/batalinux/MICA_project.git